Pastoral Ministries

 We share our faith by creating Chrismons* which are symbols of the life and ministry of Jesus.
 As we gather in the workshop we support one another in our life in Christ.

-* Chrismons (CHRISt MONgram) are symbols that proclaim the Name, the Life,and the saving Acts of Jesus Christ.
-These visual symbols help us to grow in our faith and follow Jesus.
-All our Chrismons are made by hand, in combinations of white and gold.
-White refers to our Lord’s purity and perfection; gold for His majesty and glory.
+Chrismons (CHRISt MONogram) are symbols that proclaim the Name, the Life, and the saving Acts of Jesus Christ.
+All our Chrismons are made by hand, in combinations of white (purity and perfection) and gold (majesty and glory).
 Chrismons are now displayed at both Easter and Advent/Christmas.

 Worship Ministries